nodirshox/figma-to-json/README.md

 # Notes

  - I used ['Minio'](https://min.io/) package as S3 object.
 It is exactly same as AWS S3.
-Currently, I don't have AWS account, so I used Minio localy.
+Currently, I don't have AWS account, so I used Minio locally.

 # Future improvements